Who I am, what AICAP HR is, and why this blueprint exists.

 This is the shadow AI problem.
 The CHRO's job isn't to stop it - that boat has sailed.
 It's to bring the usage under governance before an incident forces the conversation.

-AICAP HR's standard 30-day intake includes a shadow AI inventory: an anonymous survey of what employees are actually using, for what tasks, with what data.
+AICAP HR's standard 30-day intake includes a shadow AI inventory: an anonymous survey of what employees are using, for what tasks, with what data.
 AICAP HR designs the survey, analyses the results, and turns the inventory into the policy baseline.
 From there, the company replaces unofficial AI use with an approved set of tools that the company controls and can audit.
 AICAP HR designs that set; the engineering team or the chosen vendors build it.
 People still get the productivity gain; the data stays where it belongs.

 Your question not here?